Where’s the best place in the world to scuba dive with turtles?

 Every summer there are hundreds of Loggerhead Turtles that return to Zakynthos to mate and lay their eggs.
 They lay their eggs on the beaches in Laganas Bay.

-Zakynthos or Zante is the most important nesting ground in Europe.
+Zakynthos or Zante is the most important turtle nesting ground in Europe.
 It’s estimated that around 80% of the Mediterranean population of Loggerheads return to Laganas Bay each summer.

 How to scuba dive with sea turtles